RISC-V ALE Exercise Book

 • A NULL pointer is represented by the value 0.

-• The indexing of the list nodes starts at 0 (i.e. the head_node has index 0).
+• The indexing of the list nodes starts at 0 (i.e. the head_node has index 0), and the linked list will have up to 1000 nodes in the test cases.

 • All nodes will have different sum values.